 Next, pay attention to how you brush your teeth.
 Using an ADA-approved sodium fluoride or stannous fluoride toothpaste, brush at a 45-degree angle, pressing gently and utilizing short strokes or small circles.
 Do not forget to brush the bite surfaces and behind the teeth — teeth are 3-dimensional objects!

-Cover the gaps with proper flossing technique.
+Cover the gaps with the proper flossing technique.

 Flossing can seem like a nuisance, but it is truly a vital part of any dental care routine.
-Even the best toothbrush cannot get into gaps between teeth and beneath the gumline, and those gaps can harbor the perfect conditions for bacteria to grow and begin to wreak havoc on your gums — warmth, darkness, and a high-quality food source (especially if your diet is high in simple sugars).
+Even the best toothbrush cannot get into gaps between teeth and beneath the gum line, and those gaps can harbor the perfect conditions for bacteria to grow and begin to wreak havoc on your gums — warmth, darkness, and a high-quality food source (especially if your diet is high in simple sugars).

 The American Dental Hygienists’ Association recommends working with an 18-inch strand of floss for each cleaning, using a clean section for each tooth.
 Use a zig-zag motion to insert the floss between teeth, and gently slide the floss up and down each tooth surface, wrapping around the tooth.